-Trying to crank out a book review every week is starting to become a challenge!
-The biggest difficulty is writing reviews on books that I enjoyed and have included on my list of books I think every Christian should read, but that I read years ago.
-I could re-read them (and some I intend to), but there are so many books I have yet to read for the first time.
+The biggest challenge I have faced when writing reviews on books I’ve enjoyed and have included on my list of books I think every Christian should read is writing about books I read years ago.
+I could re-read them (and some I intend to), but there are so many books on my yet-to-be-read list that I don’t often re-read books.
 As I have been discovering many other good sites that focus on books, I’ve found some great articles and reviews that have already been published, so I thought “Why re-invent the wheel?”
-So, this is my first actual “Reblog” – sharing a well-written review of a book I recommend: The Lord of the Rings trilogy by J. R. R. Tolkien.
-(By the way, in light of the newest film, I did re-read The Hobbit at the beginning of this year.)
+So, this is a “Reblog” of a well-written review (actually series of reviews) of The Lord of the Rings trilogy by J. R. R. Tolkien.

 - J.R.R.
 Tolkien: A Biographical Sketch (www.tolkiensociety.org)